agrant16/CheckersBot/README.md

 ## The Algorithm

-This bot uses an iterative deepening depth-first search (IDDFS) with a minimax algorithm and Alpha-Beta pruning for decision making.
+This bot uses an iterative deepening depth-first search (IDDFS) with a minimax algorithm and alpha-beta pruning for decision making.
 The algorithm was inpsired by a [blog post](https://kartikkukreja.wordpress.com/2015/07/12/creating-a-bot-for-checkers/) from Kartik Kukreja.
 I've also included some links below if you're intersted in learning more about these algorithms.